GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 ## Getting Started

-Acquisition Subaward Reporting Public API can be accessed from Production or Alpha via the following environments:
+Access the Acquisition Subaward Reporting Public API from the following Production or Alpha environments:

 ### Version Control - v1